 During your initial consultation, your doctor will help determine the best shape and size of silicone implant to achieve the results you desire.
 Before and after photos are especially helpful during this stage.
 Additionally, your doctor will gather information about your medical history, allergies to medications, and any previous surgeries.

-We see patients in Charlotte, Shelby, Hickory and Gastonia, and offer services in a variety of languages.
+We see patients in Charlotte, Gastonia, Shelby, Denver, Cornelius and Hickory, and offer services in a variety of languages.
 Remember that no question or concern is too trivial for our doctors, so do not hesitate to be completely honest and open during your consultation.

 Understanding the implant procedure